 ☕ Breakfast

-Early in the morning, meet with the guide and driver and head south from Bangkok towards Kanchanaburi with an en-route stop at Nakhon Pathom, for a visit to Woodland Muangmai Fantasy Museum.
-Here, enjoy the legendary “Tales of the Wood” through unique and beautiful wooden art pieces from various places.
-Following this, proceed to Kanchanaburi.
+Early in the morning, meet your guide and driver and head south from Bangkok toward Kanchanaburi, with an en-route stop at Nakhon Pathom to visit the Woodland Muangmai Fantasy Museum.
+Here, enjoy the legendary “Tales of the Wood” through unique and beautiful wooden art pieces from various regions.
+After the visit, continue your journey to Kanchanaburi.

 Inclusions: